Okomos/spring-eprescribing-rest/readme.md

 This [spring-eprescribing-rest](https://github.com/spring-eprescribing/spring-eprescribing-rest/) project is one of the [several forks](https://spring-eprescribing.github.io/docs/forks.html) hosted in a special GitHub org: [spring-eprescribing](https://github.com/spring-eprescribing).
-If you have a special interest in a different technology stack that could be used to implement the Pet Clinic then please join the community there.
+If you have a special interest in a different technology stack that could be used to implement the Medication Clinic then please join the community there.

 # Contributing